Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 He's like, man, I thought I was going to be in the finals like three or four times.

-You have to be honest with yourself as a player.
+You have to be honest with yourself as a player, and it's hard to do.

 There's very few times you actually have a chance to win the championship.